CVE-2026-6358

 Remediation

-Immediate Action: Update Google Chrome for Android to version 147 or the latest available release via the Google Play Store.
+Immediate Action: Update Google Chrome on all affected Android devices to the latest patched version available via the Google Play Store.

 Exploitation status